davelongdev/davelongdev/README.md

 ## Overview

 I'm a software developer specializing in front-end web development.
-I've been studying and working with software development for almost 2 years now.
+I've been studying and working with software development for almost two years now.
 I've been focusing on the front-end, so I'm most confortabe working with JavaScript, HTML, and CSS.
 I'm also familiar with python, go, php, and lua.
 I've worked on projects using Hugo, Astro, and WordPress.

 ## Learning Path